sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 9. **Analyze Resource Metrics**:
    Continuously monitor resource utilization metrics, especially CPU and memory.
 If you notice spikes in resource consumption, investigate what processes or workloads are causing these spikes.

-10. **Utilize Profiling and Tracing Tools**:
-    Integrate profiling and tracing tools like Jaeger or OpenTelemetry to gain insights into application performance bottlenecks and latency issues.
-These tools can provide detailed transaction traces.

-11. **Load Testing and Benchmarking**:
-    Conduct load testing and benchmarking to simulate heavy traffic and identify performance limits.
-Tools like Apache JMeter or Kubernetes-based solutions like KubeBench can help with this.

-12. **Consult Kubernetes Community Resources**:
-    The Kubernetes community and forums can be valuable resources for troubleshooting issues.
-Share your problem, check for similar reported issues, and ask for advice from experienced community members.

-13. **Consider Cloud Provider Integration**:
-    If you're using a managed Kubernetes service from a cloud provider, leverage their monitoring and diagnostic tools, as they often offer insights into cluster and application performance.

 ## Can you walk us through a recent project you worked on using Kubernetes, highlighting your role and responsibilities and the key challenges you faced?
 **Project Overview**: